Night leg cramps

 • Are tired during the day because leg cramps interrupt your sleep.

-• Have muscle weakness and muscle wasting with leg cramps.
+• Have muscle weakness and loss of muscle mass with leg cramps.

 Self-care